refinery/refinerycms/doc/guides/1 - Getting Started/4 - How to get help.md

 endprologue.

-One of Refinery’s key principles is “Encourage and Help Others” so if you have any problems just let us know and we’ll do our best to help you.
+One of Refinery's key principles is "Encourage and Help Others" so if you have any problems just let us know and we'll do our best to help you.
 And one day you might help someone else out too!

 ### IRC Channel

-Use your favourite IRC client to connect to \#refinerycms on freenode.net, or use this [Online IRC Client](http://webchat.freenode.net/?randomnick=1&amp;channels=refinerycms&amp;prompt=1&amp;uio=d4).
+Use your favourite IRC client to connect to #refinerycms on freenode.net, or use this [Online IRC Client](http://webchat.freenode.net/?randomnick=1&amp;channels=refinerycms&amp;prompt=1&amp;uio=d4).